eniora/InstantID-Unlocked/README.md

 Git clone this fork (Git clone https://github.com/eniora/InstantID-Unlocked/) then:
 - To avoid conflicts, it's recommended to create a python venv by doing in terminal/CMD window: "python -m venv venv" then activate the venv with "venv\Scripts\activate"
 - With the venv activated, install the requirements.txt file with "pip install -r requirements.txt" and then install torch and cuda with "pip install torch==2.7.1+cu128 torchvision==0.22.1+cu128 --index-url https://download.pytorch.org/whl/cu128"
-- For downloading the necessary models: face encoder models, controlnet models and IPAdatper etc. I uploaded all the necesseray files here: ((my whole models and checkpoints folder except for the SDXL model) https://drive.google.com/file/d/1RdoGwK-6054eCnNw0ipi-j3bbgD8gj9J/view?usp=sharing Just download the file, extract it and copy the folders into your root InstantID folder.
+- For downloading the necessary models: face encoder models, controlnet models and IPAdatper etc. I uploaded all the necesseray files here: https://drive.google.com/file/d/1RdoGwK-6054eCnNw0ipi-j3bbgD8gj9J/view?usp=sharing

+This is my whole models and checkpoints folder except for the SDXL model.
+Just download the file, extract it and copy the folders into your root InstantID folder.
 Then you will only need SDXL model/checkpoint to start generating, it will be downloaded automatically from huggingface when you click on "Generate".

 - Run by using "python instant-id-gradio-unlocked.py".